City problem · Vienna

 US federal procurement runs on a specific scoring architecture: past-performance documentation in US federal format, set-aside or full-and-open category placement, Buy American Act or Trade Agreements Act framing, and a US-side contracting officer relationship.
 A Vienna industrial group with strong product and limited US federal past performance, or with European past performance not restated in US federal format, fails the past-performance scoring in round one.
 The product is fine.
 The file is missing the structural cues the scoring uses.

 Five elements: past-performance documentation in US federal format with named federal customer references, set-aside or full-and-open category fit, Buy American Act or Trade Agreements Act framing, NAICS code alignment with the solicitation, and a US-named contracting officer-of-record.
-The Vienna group that submits a European-format response with European past-performance references fails the first three on read.
+The Vienna group that submits a European-format response with European past-performance references fails the first three on the first check.
 The technical proposal does not get scored because the proposal does not advance past administrative.

 Yes, in defined categories.
 Trade Agreements Act covered procurements explicitly accept goods from designated countries.
 Subcontracting through a US prime is the most common route for Vienna industrial firms entering US federal.
 Direct prime status on full-and-open competitive procurements is achievable with the right past-performance documentation, US-side facility presence where the solicitation requires it, and a US-named team.
 The path is structural.
 The file has to match.